Property System#

 ADataBindingDefault for omitting view property#

-In previous example we have explicitly specified ALabel's property to connect with.
+In the previous example we have explicitly specified ALabel's property to connect with.

 type.
 Some views have already predefined such specialization for their underlying types.
 For instance, ALabel has